aws-samples/qnabot-on-aws-plugin-samples/README.md

       <img src="./images/settings-designer.png" alt="Settings" width="600">
 - In a new browser window, access the QnABot Client URL (You can find the URL in the **Outputs** tab of your QnABot CloudFormation stack `ClientURL`), and start interacting with the QnA bot!

+### (Optional) Configure QnABot to use your new Embeddings function *(currently only available for Bedrock)*

+When your CloudFormation stack status is CREATE_COMPLETE, choose the **Outputs** tab
+- Copy the value for `EmbeddingsLambdaArn`
+- Deploy or update a QnABot CloudFormation stack, selecting **EmbeddingsApi** as `LAMBDA`, and for **EmbeddingsLambdaArn** enter the Lambda Arn copied above.

+For more information, see [QnABot Embeddings README - Lambda Function](https://github.com/aws-solutions/qnabot-on-aws/tree/main/docs/semantic_matching_using_LLM_embeddings#3-lambda-function)

+### (Optional) Modify Region and Endpoint URL

+The default region and endpoint URL are set based on the CloudFormation deployed region and the default third-party LLM provider/Bedrock endpoint URL.
+To override the endpoint URL:

+- Once your CloudFormation stack status shows CREATE_COMPLETE, go to the Outputs tab and copy the Lambda Function Name [refer to green highlighted field above].
+- In Lambda Functions, search for the Function Name.
+- Go to the Configuration tab, edit Environment Variables, and add "AWS_REGION" to specify a new region and "ENDPOINT_URL" to override the endpoint URL.

+### (Optional) Modify Third Party API Keys in Secrets Manager

+When your CloudFormation stack status is CREATE_COMPLETE, choose the **Outputs** tab.
+Use the link for `APIKeySecret` to open AWS Secrets Manager to inspect or edit your API Key in `Secret value`.

 ## Security